On the trail: Biden battles to secure needed victory in South Carolina

 “His failure to prepare is crippling our ability to respond,” Bloomberg said.

+She had previously said she would disavow any super PAC that supported her, but she declined to denounce the group last week, saying she would do so only if every other candidate joined her.
+All of the top Democratic contenders now have either a super PAC or another independent group backing their campaigns.

+Warren will return to South Carolina on Friday for campaign events in Greenville and Aiken, after a brief Texas swing on Thursday.

-Reporting by Trevor Hunnicutt, Simon Lewis and Sharon Bernstein; Writing by Sharon Bernstein; Editing by Peter Cooney
+Reporting by Trevor Hunnicutt, Simon Lewis and Sharon Bernstein; Writing by Sharon Bernstein; Editing by Peter Cooney and Chizu Nomiyama